Skip to Main Content

 Arkansas car insurance laws

 Every driver in Arkansas must carry a minimum amount of car insurance in order to legally operate their vehicle.
-Minimum car insurance in Arkansas is abbreviated as 25/50/25, which includes personal liability insurance.
-Here are the coverage limits included with a minimum coverage insurance policy:
+The minimum requirement in Arkansas is a 25/50/25 insurance policy, which is the abbreviation for the following liability limits:

 • $25,000 in bodily injury liability coverage per person